Cape Breton University

-Cape Breton University (CBU) is a public, co-ed, primarily undergraduate university located in Sydney, Nova Scotia, Canada.
+Cape Breton University (CBU) is a public university located in Sydney, Nova Scotia, Canada.
 It is the only post-secondary degree-granting institution within the Cape Breton Regional Municipality and on Cape Breton Island.

 The university is enabled by the Cape Breton University Act passed by the Nova Scotia House of Assembly.
 Prior to this, CBU was enabled by the University College of Cape Breton Act (amended).
 The University College of Cape Breton's Coat of Arms were registered with the Canadian Heraldic Authority on May 27, 1995.

 CBU is an ordinary (full) member of Universities Canada (UC), the Association of Atlantic Universities (AAU), the Canadian Bureau for International Education (CBIE), and Colleges and Institutes Canada (CICan).

 History

 In 1951, the St. Francis Xavier University Sydney Campus was opened as a satellite campus of St. Francis Xavier University in the Sydney Lyceum, situated in the central business district of Sydney, Nova Scotia.
 It was also referred to as "St. Francis Xavier Junior College" or "Xavier Junior College" (XJC), and colloquially as "Little X." The building was reduced to three stories due to a fire, which caused the fourth story to collapse.
 The college underwent an expansion in 1960, which included a new arts building along with classrooms in Holy Angels High School and Navy League buildings.
 In 1963 the institution was renamed Xavier College.

 In 1955, Mother St. Margaret of Scotland (Sister Margaret Beaton) came to Cape Breton to become the first full librarian of Xavier Junior College.
 During her time at the college, she recognized that documents of historical significance to Cape Breton Island were being lost.
 In response, she began to grow the collection of the college library by collecting books and archival material specific to the culture and history of Cape Breton Island and the various cultural groups (e.g. Mi’kmaq, Italian, Polish, Lebanese, Gaelic) which inhabited it.
 In 1957 she named this collection Cape Bretoniana.
 In 1966 she began overseeing the collection on a full-time basis.
 In 1975, Cape Bretoniana was expanded and branched into two main divisions: an Archive and institute Library and the Centre for Ethnic Studies, Folklore and the Social and Cultural History of Cape Breton Island.
 Sister Beaton died in a car accident that same year.
 The collection and additional institutions built around it were renamed the Beaton Institute in her honor.